SAGERSTRÖM LAB

 2011

-When I undergraduate student, I was working with a master’s degree student who was trying to generate a mutant line of zebrafish using insertional mutagenesis.
+When I was an undergraduate student, I worked with a master’s degree student who was trying to generate a mutant line of zebrafish using insertional mutagenesis.

-After joining the Master’s degree program, I worked on a project to characterize cells that form bone.
+After joining my master’s degree program, I worked on a project to characterize cells that form bone.
 I generated a bone-specific col10a1

 :GFP transgenic zebrafish.

-Now, I'm working in the Sagerstrom lab as a postdoctoral research fellow.
-Here, my research focuses on investiging the role of hindbrain related genes during zebrafish development.
+Currently I work in the Sagerström lab as a postdoctoral research fellow.
+Here, my research focuses on investigating the role of hindbrain-related genes during zebrafish development.

 EMAIL YONG-IL